 - 2 cups blueberries

-- Add eggs one at a time, beating 1 minutes after each addition
+- Add eggs one at a time, beating until the yolk disappears into the batter before adding the next.

-- Add flour and buttermilk alternately, beginning and ending with flour
+- Next, add flour and buttermilk alternately, beginning and ending with the flour.
+Stop the mixer and scrape the sides and bottom, then mix again.

-- Add 2 tablespoons flour to blueberries to coat.
+- Add 2 tablespoons flour to the blueberries to toss to coat them.

-- Bake at 350 degrees for 90 minutes, test with a long, thin skewer.
-Cook another 5 to 10 minutes or more until cake is cooked.
-When tested with a long skewer no crumbs or dry crumbs will cling to skewer.
+- Bake at 350° for 90 minutes.
+Test for doneness with a long, thin wooden pick or cake tester.
+Cook another 5 to 10 minutes or more if needed.
+(When tested, no crumbs or dry crumbs will cling to the skewer.)

-- Cool on wire rack 30 minutes before inverting onto a serving tray.
+- Cool on a wire rack for 30 minutes before inverting onto a serving tray.
+Cool the cake completely before covering or frosting.